 During my interview process, I was not selected for certain internships due to my age, lack of fluency in French, and issues with availability.
 I was disappointed at the beginning, but with persistence, I found an internship that was a good fit for my professional goals.
 Be open to interviewing with different organizations in order to find the one that will be the most beneficial for you in the end.

 While the rest of my friends traveled to Turkey over spring break, I had to remain at work because of my internship.
 While many internships are flexible regarding providing time off that aligns with study abroad schedules, my internship required me to attend the actual Commission, which was held the week of spring break.
 Fortunately, I was aware of this prior to accepting the position and was prepared.
 Be sure to get full details about all time foreseen time commitments prior to accepting an internship position.

 3. Do not overestimate or stretch the truth about your language skills.

 International internships require different levels of fluency.
 Be honest about your language abilities, as they will definitely test you during the course of an interview.
 Prior to going into interviews, I thought I had the ability to hold basic conversations in French.
 However, once I began interviewing I realized that classroom French and actual conversational French were very different.
 I was happy to find an internship that helped me develop my language skills in a supportive environment where English was also used frequently.

 The internship at doCip in at the U.N. in Geneva, Switzerland resulted in unique experiences that have helped me in both my personal and professional life.
 I highly recommend international internships to people looking to combine building a resume with cultural adventure.

 Mary Ware is a graduate of The George Washington University, where she majored in International Affairs: Global Public Health.
-She is an avid traveler, including having studied abroad in both Southeast Asia and Europe, and blogs about her adventures at Gather Moments.
+She is an avid traveler, including having studied abroad in both Southeast Asia and Europe.